Retirement · July 29, 2021

 If your employer offers a match on your retirement savings, it's almost always a good idea to opt in.
 By doing so, you're effectively taking advantage of free money being contributed into your retirement plan while you put away your own money.

-But if you don't have this benefit, saving for retirement on your own is absolutely still worthwhile.
+But if you don't have this benefit, saving for retirement on your own is still worthwhile.
 Thanks to the power of compound interest, your money can grow over time.
 If you invest over several decades, you can end up with a significant nest egg.

 Myth #2: Don't save until you're earning more